Panhard AML: Egypt

 Egypt first encountered Israeli AML-90s in the Sinai Peninsula during the Six-Day War, where at least one platoon was deployed against Egyptian T-54 tanks on several occasions.
 Some were captured by the defending Egyptian forces during the Israeli campaign, with individual examples being pressed into service.
 Their performance sufficiently impressed the Egyptian Army that it later issued its own requirement for an armoured car with a turret-mounted 90 mm gun, preferably firing discarding sabot projectiles for improved anti-tank purposes.
 Bids were accepted from six European contractors (including Panhard), for the programme, although it is unclear what vehicle was adopted.

-South America
+Argentina

-In the Falklands War, the Argentines deployed 12 AML-90s from Escuadron de Exploracion Caballeria Blindada 181 (181st Armoured Cavalry Reconnaissance Squadron) and an unknown additional number from Escuadron de Exploracion Caballeria Blindada 10 near Port Stanley.
-During the Battle of Wireless Ridge the only armour versus armour engagement of the war was fought when these units encountered FV101 Scorpions and FV107 Scimitars of the Blues and Royals.
-The armoured cars were abandoned in Stanley after the conflict ended.
+In the lead-up to the Falklands War, Argentine commanders considered that the often extremely boggy off-road conditions in the islands were unsuitable for all of the armoured vehicles available to them.
+Consequently, Argentine AMX-13-105 tanks were not deployed.
+For on-road operations, 12 AML-90s from Escuadron de Exploracion Caballeria Blindada 181 (181st Armoured Cavalry Reconnaissance Squadron) and an unknown additional number from Escuadron de Exploracion Caballeria Blindada 10 were stationed near Port Stanley.